whatsyourask/ctf/forensics/GandalfTheWise/solution.md

 ![exiftool](screenshots/exiftool.png)

-Base64 encoded comment gives a hint.XOR.
+Base64 encoded comment gives a hint.
+XOR.
 But what?

 I did again `strings -n 16` and got a 3 encoded strings.
 First of them was above.